tskit-dev/msprime/docs/interchange.rst

 gives us the array of bytes for the ancestral state in that row.

 Note that for a table with ``n`` rows, any offset column must have ``n + 1`` values.
-The values in this column must be non-decreasing, and cannot exceed the length of the ragged column in question.
+The values in this column must be nondecreasing, and cannot exceed the length of the ragged column in question.

-.. _sec-hdf5-file-format:
+.. _sec_hdf5_file_format:

 ****************
 HDF5 file format